arnesson/cordova-plugin-firebase/README.md

 ### Google Play Services
 Your build may fail if you are installing multiple plugins that use Google Play Services.
 This is caused by the plugins installing different versions of the Google Play Services library.
 This can be resolved by installing [cordova-android-play-services-gradle-release](https://github.com/dpa99c/cordova-android-play-services-gradle-release).

 If your build is still failing, you can try installing [cordova-android-firebase-gradle-release](https://github.com/dpa99c/cordova-android-firebase-gradle-release).
-For more info, read the following [comment](https://github.com/dpa99c/cordova-plugin-request-location-accuracy/issues/50#issuecomment-390025013) about locking down the specific versions for play services and firebase.
+For more info, read the following [comment](https://github.com/dpa99c/cordova-plugin-request-location-accuracy/issues/50#issuecomment-390025013) about locking down the specific versions for Play Services and Firebase.
 It is suggested to use `+` instead of `15.+` to ensure the correct versions are used.

 ## Google Tag Manager

 Checkout our [guide](docs/GOOGLE_TAG_MANAGER.md) for info on setting up Google Tag Manager.

+## Message Types

+Checkout our [guide](docs/MESSAGE_TYPES.md) to better understand the types of messages that Firebase provides and how to use them.

 ## Configuring Notifications